erudit/erudit-ps-documentation/docs/source/tagset/xml-encoding.rst

 .. _xml-encoding:

-encoding
+Encoding
 ========

-Atribute to specify the character enconding used in the text of the document.
+Attribute to specify the character enconding used in the text of the document.
 For :term:`Érudit PS` all the XMLs must be encoded with :term:`UTF-8`.

 The :term:`XML` standard specification (`2.8 Prolog and Document Type Declaration <http://www.w3.org/TR/2000/REC-xml-20001006#sec-prolog-dtd>`_) provides more information about the encoding characteristics required for this standard.